How to Transcribe Documentaries: A Guide for Filmmakers, Researchers, and Students

 Interview-Heavy Documentaries

-Documentaries built around expert interviews — the most common format — produce the most useful transcripts.
-Each interviewee's statements are captured verbatim, making it easy to extract quotes and compare perspectives across different experts.
+Documentaries built around expert interviews (the most common format) produce the most useful transcripts.
+Each interviewee's statements are captured verbatim, so it's easy to pull quotes and compare perspectives across different experts.

 Narration-Driven Documentaries

 Films with a strong narrator (like nature documentaries or historical documentaries) produce clean, flowing transcripts that read almost like written articles.
-These transcripts are excellent for extracting factual claims and educational content.
+These transcripts are excellent for pulling out factual claims and educational content.

 Archival Footage Documentaries

-Documentaries that incorporate archival audio, historical recordings, and footage from different eras can be more challenging.
-Audio quality varies significantly, and older recordings may produce less accurate transcriptions.
-The AI handles most archival audio well, but review the transcript for sections with noticeably older or degraded audio.
+Documentaries that incorporate archival audio, historical recordings, and footage from different eras can be tougher.
+Audio quality varies, and older recordings may produce less accurate transcriptions.
+The AI handles most archival audio well, but check the transcript for sections with noticeably older or degraded audio.

 Observational Documentaries